 Every penny counts

-Now the new £1 coins are out, why not save each one you get!
-At the end of the month you could put them in a savings account.
+Why not save each one pound coin you get!
+At the end of the month, you could put them in a savings account.
 They’ll soon add up!
 If you’re feeling generous, you could even save the new £5 notes.